 Bankruptcy & Creditors' Rights

-When clients need responses to unexpected bankruptcy filings, the ability to retrieve and liquidate collateral requires focused attorneys with the collective knowledge of bankruptcy and other insolvency laws, creditor remedies and debt restructuring techniques to obtain repayment of debt and the recovery of collateral.
+When clients need responses to unexpected bankruptcy filings, the ability to retrieve and liquidate collateral calls for focused attorneys with the knowledge of bankruptcy and other insolvency laws, creditor remedies and debt restructuring techniques to seek repayment of debt and the recovery of collateral.

 Attorneys in the Bankruptcy & Creditors' Rights Group work with a diverse set of clients on matters including business bankruptcy, insolvency issues, commercial litigation, enforcement actions and financial restructuring.
 They also represent clients in commercial bankruptcy cases and non-bankruptcy workouts, loan restructurings and enforcement actions.